-I play kickball on a league in Denver, and if you haven't tried playing this playground game as a grown-ass man/woman, I highly recommend it.
+I play kickball on a league in Denver, and if you haven't tried playing this playground game as a grown person, I highly recommend it.
 We're trying something different for the fall season and playing cup-in-hand, which, for those who are not familiar, is kickball with a solo cup of beer in your hand at all times.
 It makes catching balls much more challenging.

 Also, it's definitely intramural, not intermural.
 But what's the difference?

-The word intramural literally means “within walls”, and refers to things that occur within the walls of a school, or things that are self-contained.
+The word intramural literally means “within walls” and refers to things that occur within the walls of a school, or things that are self-contained.

 Interstates maintain the same highway number across the country because they are connecting the states.
 If you made reference to an intrastate highway, that road would go by a name or number that only residents of that state would be familiar with.

-What's the Difference Between Inter- and Intra?
+What's the Difference Between Inter- vs. Intra-?

 The internet, as I think we're all aware, covers the globe, and anyone with a connection can access it from anywhere in the world.

-My office has an intranet where we can access the company newsletter and place lunch orders for eachFriday, but most of our daily work takes place on the internet.
+My office has an intranet where we can access the company newsletter and place lunch orders for each Friday, but most of our daily work takes place on the internet.

 It can be tough to distinguish the two prefixes, especially when saying them out loud gets confusing, but remembering whether the word is referring to something self-contained or something bridging gaps can help sort through that spelling dilemma.

 Did you play intramural sports in college?
 Which ones?
+Share in the comments.